Medical professional and older man talking about ill health retirement

 ‘When I was forced to give up my career due to my worsening MS, I think it took me a couple of years to come to terms with it.
 My self-esteem was fully based upon my achievements at work, and I found it hard to come to terms with’

+If you feel that any form of work is no longer possible, then taking ill-health retirement may be the path to follow.
 Any form of ill-health retirement will require the support of your consultant and/or MS nurse, so it is a good idea to discuss it with them.
 They will typically look at how you are now and your prognosis for the future.
-Having this conversation may help you decide whether ill-health retirement is right for you at that particular time, or not.
+Having this conversation may help you decide whether or not ill-health retirement is right for you at that particular time.

 Contact your pension providers as they will be able to give you a clear indication of what their criteria is to qualify for ill-health retirement, along with your options.
-Be aware of the different rules which apply to early retirement, depending upon the type of pension you may have.
+Be aware of the different rules which apply to early and ill-health retirement, depending upon the type of pension/s you may have.

 Consult your financial adviser, if you have one, or speak to Pension Wise which is a free service powered by the UK Government that offers access to impartial pensions advice.

 Check your entitlement to benefits which will help to support you financially post-retirement.
-This might be in the form of Employment and Support Allowance and/or Personal Independence Payment.
-There are a number of online benefits calculators that are available which will help you determine the benefits that you may be able to claim, such as the ones provided by Entitledto and Turn2Us.
+There are a number of online benefits calculators that are available to help you determine the benefits that you may be able to claim, such as the ones provided by Entitledto and Turn2Us.

-Once you have completed these steps, carefully considered any alternative options, and have decided that ill-health retirement is the right choice for you, the next step is to discuss this decision with your employer.
+Once you have completed these steps, carefully considered any alternative options, and have decided that retiring early is the right choice for you, the next step is to discuss this decision with your employer.

 ‘Medical retirement became the best and only option for me.
 This was backed up by evidence from a full neuropsychological assessment’